8th Screen Actors Guild Awards

-The 8th Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 2001, took place on March 10, 2002.
+The 8th Screen Actors Guild Awards, awarded by the Screen Actors Guild and honoring the best achievements in film and television performances for the year 2001, took place on March 10, 2002.
 The ceremony was held at the Shrine Exposition Center in Los Angeles, California and was televised live by TNT.

 The nominees were announced on January 29, 2002 by Marisa Tomei and Ted Danson at Los Angeles' Pacific Design Center's SilverScreen Theatre.

 Winners and nominees

 Winners are listed first and highlighted in boldface.